The House Plant Homeowners Tree: Ficus Plant Care

-The Ficus benjamina, commonly known as ficus tree, weeping figs, or benjamin figs, is the houseplant most people think of when mentioning an indoor tree.
-It’s a flowering plant from family Moraceae, originating from Asia and Australia.
+The Ficus benjamina, commonly known as the Benjamins fig, fig ficus, weeping figs, or benjamin figs, is the houseplant most people think of when mentioning a tree grown indoors.
+It’s a flowering plant from family Moraceae, originating from Southeast Asia and Australia.

-This floor plant adds a tropical natural beauty to the home with it’s shinny leaves and attractive trunk.
+This floor plant adds a tropical natural beauty to the home with its shiny leaves and attractive trunk.

-Usually these “Ficus problems” come from not giving the benjamina tree enough light and overwatering.
-Click for the Ultimate Ficus Care Guide.
+Usually these “Ficus problems” come from not giving the benjamin fig plant enough light and overwatering.

 As with many things today which continue to improve, the humble benjamina continues to change the indoor landscape with some new additions to the Ficus family.
 The “weeping fig tree” as it is commonly known has some new members.

-These new benjamina ficus species or cultivars look very similar but makes Ficus care easier.
+These new benjamina ficus species or cultivars look very similar but make Ficus care easier.
 These new Benjamina varieties can be found in a wide array of forms:

 - Bonsai Tree